Jiiks/twitchcord/README.md

 TwitchCord is a Twitch.tv emote "plugin" for Discord https://discordapp.com/

 v1.6.1 Final

-TwitchCord will be a part of BetterDiscordApp https://github.com/Jiiks/BetterDiscordApp
+TwitchCord is now a part of BetterDiscordApp https://github.com/Jiiks/BetterDiscordApp

 Installation: